ORCA card: Business products

 Employers may purchase one of two products for their employees:

 The ORCA Business Passport is comprehensive, annual transportation pass program.
 Employers pay a flat annual cost per employee and each receives an ORCA card that covers almost all transit services in the Puget Sound, including Vanpool.
 Employers must cover all employees.

 The ORCA Business Choice allows businesses to add funds to employee ORCA cards on a monthly basis in the form of an E-voucher.
 The E-voucher can be used to purchase a monthly PugetPass or E-purse value.
 Any unused E-voucher amount at the end of the month is removed from the employee ORCA cards and refunded to the business.

 Seattle Public Schools

 Seattle's former Mayor Jenny Durkan proposed free ORCA cards for students enrolled in Seattle Public Schools, it is not clear if current mayor Bruce Harrell supports this proposal.
 Seattle Public Schools has issued ORCA cards to students previously; the Interagency program provided these to students from low-income families and those who live more than two miles from their school.
+Starting in 2022, all youth under 19 years old are able to ride public transportation for free; Seattle Public Schools no longer provides ORCA cards to students as they are not necessary.
+Students can still order a free youth ORCA card from MyORCA, however, tapping is not necessary to board transit.